rehierl/node-tree-outliner/88-todos.md

 **TODO**
-Overlay or embedded perspective? does the logical hierarchy act as a flat overlay, or is it embedded into the node tree?
+Overlay or embedded perspective? does the logical hierarchy act as a flat overlay, or is it embedded into the node tree? - i.e. is the logical structure an integral part of the node tree?

+**TODO**
+we have an outline height/depth - define an outline width? - the maximum number of sections on a certain outline level? -

+**TODO**
+mobile - crib mobile

 <!-- ======================================================================= -->
 ## rank of a section